Catwoman

 23 years ago - Holly Robinson is born to a runaway in Gotham's East End.

 18 years ago - 5-year-old Holly is saved from a corrupt cop by her neighbor, Selina Kyle.
-She begins spending most of her time in Selena's apartment.

 14 years ago - 9-year-old Holly's mother moves them from the building in East End into her drug dealer boyfriend's home.